miningwolf/docs/docs/wolfbuk/io/wolfscript/entity/Variant.md

 ### Enum Overview

-Represents a Horse. /
-public interface Horse extends Animals, Vehicle, InventoryHolder, Tameable {

-    /** Represents the different types of horses that may exist.
+Represents the different types of horses that may exist.

 Item | Type
 --- | :---